monkin77/feup-comp/README.md

 In this stage, the AST is converted to the OLLIR (Optimized Low-Level Intermediate Representation) format, which is done in the *OllirBuilder* class.
 The strategy for this stage was to recursively iterate the AST (visitor pattern) for the code generation and for the optimizations.
-The *OllirVisitor*, which is responsible for generating OLLIR code, generated temporary variables whenever they're **needed**.
+The *OllirVisitor*, which is responsible for generating OLLIR code, generates temporary variables whenever they are **necessary**.

-The optimization done in the OLLIR stage were the following:
+At this stage, another optimization is performed to remove unnecessary jumps: replacing some while loops with do-while loops.

 #### Do-While statements

-There are cases where the compiler can statically detect that the condition of a *while loop* is always true at its first iteration.
-In this case, it can be replaced by a do-while and reduce the number of instructions and jumps executed.
+Whenever the condition for a while loop can be statically determined to be true on the first iteration, it can be replaced with a do-while loop, reducing the number of jumps.

-Example of a regular while:
+Example of a regular while statement:

 ```
 if_icmplt whilebody_0